Protobothrops flavoviridis

-The Okinawa habu (Protobothrops flavoviridis) is a species of pit viper endemic to the Ryukyu Islands of Japan.
-No subspecies are currently recognized.
+Protobothrops flavoviridis, also known commonly as the Okinawa habu is a species of pit viper, a venomous snake in the subfamily Crotalinae of the family Viperidae.
+The species is endemic to the Ryukyu Islands of Japan.
+No subspecies are recognized as being valid.
 Local common names include habu and Kume Shima habu.
-The term "habu" in Okinawa Prefecture can also refer to the Sakishima habu (Protobothrops elegans) or elegant pit viper.
+The term "habu" in Okinawa Prefecture can also refer to the Sakishima habu (Protobothrops elegans) alternately called the elegant pit viper.